cboucher01/cboucher01.github.io/portfolio.md

 ## Print and Other Graphic Design

 {% include gallery id="gallery-tote" caption="Designs to be printed on tote bags as swag for a conference" %}

+{% include gallery id="gallery-postcards" caption="Promotional postcard design for Encyclopedia of the Dog" %}

 <figure>
     <a href="{{ site.baseurl }}/assets/img/deafspace-poster.png"><img alt="DeafSpace event poster" src="{{ site.baseurl }}/assets/img/deafspace-poster.png"/></a>